 All of this affects airlines, banks, jobs, and the economy.
 But it raises some interesting questions—like is this a good time to buy stocks?
 What about booking a vacation?
 Or buying a house?

-If you’re on the verge of stockpiling a metric ton of toilet paper but think there might be a smarter way to spend your money, we’ve answered your most pressing coronavirus-related personal finance questions.
+If you’re on the verge of stockpiling a metric tonne of toilet paper but think there might be a smarter way to spend your money, we’ve answered your most pressing coronavirus-related personal finance questions.

 Are flights and travel going to be cheaper?

-People aren’t traveling as much right now because they’re scared, or government and employer-imposed travel restrictions have messed up their plans.
+People aren’t travelling as much right now because they’re scared, or government and employer-imposed travel restrictions have messed up their plans.
 Already, we’ve seen fares go down in price and airlines waiving fees to change flights.